Use It Or Lose It: Can Your Clit Actually Disappear?

 Clitoral atrophy is real — and so is the fear of experiencing it.
 The condition sees the clitoris stop responding to sexual arousal or stimulus.
 In some cases, it can also shrink or disappear altogether.

-Dr Raelia Lew, a Melbourne-based fertility specialist, gynaecologist and founder of Lovers, shares that clitoral atrophy is common. "[It] happens to some degree in all women after menopause in the absence of local topical oestrogen replacement or body-wide menopause hormone therapy," she tells Refinery29 Australia.
+Dr Raelia Lew, a fertility specialist, gynaecologist and founder of Lovers, shares that clitoral atrophy is common. "[It] happens to some degree in all women after menopause in the absence of local topical oestrogen replacement or body-wide menopause hormone therapy," she tells Refinery29.

 "Clitoral atrophy happens as part of a syndrome known as urogenital atrophy, where female genital tissues lose their fullness, become smaller in size and more delicate, in the absence of local concentrations of the hormone oestrogen."